ryanhcode/sable-companion/README.md

 Vec3 a = ...;
 Vec3 b = ...;

-// INCORRECT - distance will be extreme if one, or both of the positions are in the plot double incorrectDistanceSquared = a.distanceToSqr(b);
+// INCORRECT - distance will be extreme if one or both of the positions are in the plot double incorrectDistanceSquared = a.distanceToSqr(b);

 // CORRECT - distance will be computed in global space